koureasstavros/TheLittleBaby/README.md

     - place the tokenizer file or tokenizer files into the tokenizers folder.
     - place the model file or model files into the models folder.

+**Configure Environment**
+  - Based on the environment different posibilities and features are available
+    - If you are running localhost then you can choose to process on CPU or GPU
+      - If you select gpu make sure that you know if your system supports cuda or tensor
+    - If you are running on a cloud provider you need to know certain things
+      - If you select Google Colab with GPU, make sure that you specify the proper cuda version based on selected gpu, because Google Colab seems that cannot build of wheels for gpu because it does not exposes the nvcc and therefore if you keep cuda version to auto it will hung.
+      - If you select Kaggle with GPU, make sure that you specify the proper cuda version on selected gpu, because it will take realy lot of time to build wheels with cuda version auto, in addition there is different path for reading uploaded files with read only permission and different path for output files that has write permission.

 **Start the Notebook**
   - Open the `.ipynb` file in a Python kernel (e.g. Jupyter, VS Code, Colab).
     - Run all cells in the notebook

 **Select Path**
   - Choose the relative path between ipynb and folders: